rickrodness/cse110-sp24-group18/admin/meetings/051323-project-kickstart.md

 ## Meeting Minutes
 ### UI Redesign
 - Growing beanstalk with infinite scrolling that grows as the tasks and diaries are done.
+- Basic UI / dashboard version can be done along with it.

 ### Set goals and subtasks
 - Phase 1 being the one focused on